thejvdev/dl-aug-methods/README.md

 The results clearly demonstrate that data augmentation techniques **enhance the generalization** of deep neural networks on CIFAR-10 compared to standard training.
 While all evaluated methods provided improvements, **FMix achieved the highest test accuracy**, showing the most consistent gains across all folds.
 This suggests that feature-level mixing strategies, such as FMix, can be particularly effective for improving robustness and generalization in image classification tasks.

+## Author

+Created by [Denys Bondarchuk](https://github.com/thejvdev).
+Feel free to reach out or contribute to the project!